Aanshik-Upadhyay/Computational-Intelligence/README.md

-These are all projects I worked on for a class I took recently in Computational Intelligence.
+These are all projects I worked on for a recent class in computational intelligence.
+Please find all details related to the assignment within the python file itself!